atlaskerr/distribution-spec/spec.md

 #### Pagination

 Paginated tag results can be retrieved by adding the appropriate parameters to the request URL described above.
-The behavior of tag pagination is identical to that specified for catalog pagination.
-We cover a simple flow to highlight any differences.

 Starting a paginated flow may begin as follows: